jack-heinzel/population-error/docs/index.rst

 population-error
 ================

 Welcome to the documentation for **population-error**, a `JAX` based python package for calculating the information loss due to Monte Carlo approximations in hierarchical inference.
-This package is intended for use with gravitational-wave population analyses, and is designed to interface with [`gwpopulation`](https://colmtalbot.github.io/gwpopulation/guide/index.html)
+This package is intended for use with gravitational-wave population analyses.
+It is designed to interface easily with `gwpopulation <https://colmtalbot.github.io/gwpopulation/guide/index.html>`_, but is designed to be lightweight and flexible enough to interface with any general population analysis scheme.

 Contents
 --------